Gradient Span Algorithms Make Predictable Progress in High Dimension: Proof of Theorem

 Since the first two moments can be calculated by treating the inputs as deterministic (cf.~Equation~\eqref{eq: inputs as deterministic}), we can calculate the conditional expectation and variance using the well known formulas for Gaussian conditionals (cf.~Theorem~\ref{thm: conditional gaussian distribution})

 where we define the mixed covariance by

-The detour over the functions \(\C_Z\) and \(\mu_Z\) was necessary to define the unconditional covariance matrices properly, because Lemma~\ref{lem: previsible sampling} is only applicable for conditional distributions.
+The detour over the functions \(\C_Z\) and \(\mu_Z\) was necessary to define the unconditional covariance matrices properly, because inputs may only be treated as deterministic in conditional distributions.
 So in general, since \(\Basis_\timestep\) and \(\Param_\timestep\) are random variables, we have for the unconditional covariance

-To ensure the inputs are treated as deterministic as Equation~\eqref{eq: inputs as deterministic} demands, we therefore had to make sure the covariance was already calculated before we plugged in our random input.
+To ensure the inputs are treated as deterministic as Equation~\eqref{eq: inputs as deterministic} demands, we therefore had to make sure the expectation was already applied before we plugged in our random input.

-Note that we have moved the dimensional scaling \(\frac1\dims\) of the covariances (cf.~Lemma~\ref{lem: cov of derivatives}) outside of our definition of \(\magenta{\rcov^\dims_{[0:\timestep)}}\), \(\blue{\rcov^\dims_{[0:\timestep),\timestep}}\) and \(\green{\rcov^\dims_\timestep}\), as we are now going to prove their entries, and the entries of \(\rmean_{[0:\timestep)}^\dims\) and \(\rmean_\timestep^\dims\), converge.
+Note that we have moved the dimensional scaling \(\frac1\dims\) of the covariances (cf.~Lemma~\ref{lem: cov of derivatives, non-stationary isotropy}) outside of our definition of \(\magenta{\rcov^\dims_{[0:\timestep)}}\), \(\blue{\rcov^\dims_{[0:\timestep),\timestep}}\) and \(\green{\rcov^\dims_\timestep}\), as we are now going to prove their entries, and the entries of \(\rmean_{[0:\timestep)}^\dims\) and \(\rmean_\timestep^\dims\), converge.
 This will eventually allow us to prove that the conditional expectation and covariance will converge, which leads to the stochastic convergence of \(Z\) we want to obtain for \ref{ind: information convergence}.
 Moving the dimensional scaling out also made the dimensional scaling of the conditional covariance in \eqref{eq: cond variance} much more visible.

 \paragraph*{Covariance matrix entries converge}